Anwari Din – Chair

 Javed has been involved in media from an early age & his journey has taken him from mobile discos with school friend ís to hospital radio to Q96.3, BBC Scotland to Community Radio.
 A founding director of Awaz FM, Glasgow ís full time Asian Station – he ís also involved in Paisley FM & Cumbernauld FM.
 A Council Member of Community Media Association representing media in local communities & currently lecturing at New College Lanarkshire within Creative Industries.
 20+ years experience in the 3rd sector, he ís currently employed as a Development Worker for the Young YCSA Future Possibilities Project delivering Homework Study Club, Media, Arts & Sports Clubs.

-Following 3 years of E-business in NZ, Andy took off around South East Asia, India and Cyprus before settling in rainy Glasgow.
-Fresh from months of travelling; and working in a mountaineering/outdoors centre, Andy took up a role as a bank Fraud Adviser before changing direction into the 3rd sector here at YCSA.
-Having studied International Relations & Film at University, he is keen on getting hands on in local projects at grassroots level; promoting multicultural events, reading and foreign cinema.
-When not working, he is usually chasing the sun or culture in some obscure European city.
+Following 3 years as E-business consultant in NZ, Andy took off around South East Asia, India and Cyprus before settling in sunny Glasgow.
+After working briefly in a mountaineering centre, Andy took up a role as a bank Fraud Adviser before changing direction into the 3rd sector here at YCSA.
+Having studied International Relations & Film at University, he is keen on getting hands on in local projects at grassroots level; making entrepreneurial and digital skills more accessible and promoting multicultural events.
+In his spare time he likes reading and foreign cinema, and time away chasing sun and culture in some obscure European city.